babelsociety/website/content/blog/in-depth-economy/index.md

 All orders are fulfilled on a first come, first served manner.
 Depending on the nature of the goods, orders may be shared across many producers (standard production method) or be specific to a single shop (custom-made products).

-Waiting lists may be prioritized according to some rule to ensure better distribution.
+In special cases, waiting lists may be prioritized according to some rule to ensure better distribution.
 For example, in case of a pandemic it is better to give higher priority to the more vulnerable.
 As always, we rely on our best judgment and tweak the tools available to best solve the issue at hand.
-A more common one could be to give higher priority to people who never got the product.

 As everything in Babel, waiting lists are transparent, everyone can see their place in it and the system should estimate how long may take before we receive the goods.

 This strategy is flexible and can be applied to all products.
 For example, we can book a table at our preferred restaurant on a given date, as we can reserve 1kg apples for next Thursday, etc...

-Preorders and estimated waiting time are important indicators to adjust production.
+Preorders and estimated waiting times are important indicators to adjust production.

 ### How would it look like?

 In practice there will be stores, both physical and online as we are used today, but there will be no money.
 Every person has an identification key, similar to today ID cards, that is used to acquire whatever we desire and help track consumption.

-Imagine to enter into a store, get all the groceries you need, scanning each item as you go as already happen in many supermarkets, and then just go back home.
+Imagine to enter in a store, get all the groceries we need, scanning each item as we go as already happen in many supermarkets, and then just go back home.
 No cashier and check-in are needed because everything is free.
 With the right technology we can even remove the need to manually scan each product, as Amazon already experimented with "[Just Walk Out Shopping](https://justwalkout.com/)".

 Scanning an item is important, but tracking is limited to statistical purposes, hence if we accidentally miss some data point is no big deal on the large scale.

-Through our smartphone we have easy access to a detailed product page, with all the information necessary to decide which product better fit our preferences.
+Through our smartphone we'll have easy access to a detailed product page, with all the information necessary to decide which product better fit our preferences.
 Each product also has a section for people reviews.

 As you can see, it isn't much different than today experience, but we do away with all the stress caused by market economies.

 ### Imported products

 Consumption in Babel isn't limited to what is produced internally.
-Even though we have a soft spot for autonomy, the world is vast and resources scattered around, hence importing goods will be always necessary, even once society grows up to a large scale. **International collaboration is as important as local collaboration**.
+Even though we have a soft spot for autonomy, the world is vast and resources scattered around, hence importing goods will always be necessary, even once society grows up to a large scale. **International collaboration is as important as local collaboration**.

 No special rules apply to imported products, even though they would be harder to get and therefore subject to greater scarcity.